 Reflections on 2020

-Enjoyed staying more with family: I have been working from home since the late of March.
+Enjoyed staying more with family: I have been working from home since late March.
 At the very beginning, I worried my two screaming little girls would ruin my work at home.
 It turned out that I was completely wrong.
 They know when they can’t disturb me and when they can ask me to play games with them.
 I have got used to working from home and am really enjoying the time staying with them.

-Learned about cloud skills: Cloud computing is key to the future industries.
+Learned more cloud skills: Cloud computing is key to future industries.
 I feel lucky to have chances of learning about both Google Cloud Platform and Microsoft Azure.
 They are two of the top public cloud platforms in the world.
 I have successfully obtained three GCP certificates at the end of 2019 and the beginning of 2020.

 “They are the great individual contributors who never, ever want to be a manager… But decide they have to be a manager because no one else is going to be able to do as good a job as them.” – Steve Jobs